iprokin/pokerc/README.md

 # pokerc

-Functional Poker Odds Calculator.
+Functional Texas Hold'em Poker Odds Calculator.

-The goal of this project is to learn Haskell and develop a solid alternative to PokerStove.
+The goal of this project is to learn Haskell and develop a solid cross-platiform alternative to PokerStove.

 What works:
 * Finding out combinations.
 * Determination of the winner
+* Monte-Carlo computation of P(win).

 To-to:
-* Monte-Carlo computation of P(win).
 * Commandline user interface
     - Ranges for opponents
-    - 4-color deck?

-\
+    - Find out the optimal number of trials

 <pre>